 Veterinary School - Application

 While many veterinary schools use the VMCAS application, each school has different deadline submission dates.
 There are 34 schools that utilize VMCAS.
 It is important for you to know the deadlines for the schools/programs that you plan to apply as well as any requirements needed.
+Refer to the VMCAS instructions (PDF) for complete details.

 Letters of recommendation are a critical component of the application process.
 It is the part of your application where veterinary schools can learn about your personal qualities.
 Electronic letters are required.
 Letter requirements vary from school to school but generally, three letters of recommendation are required.
 It is also wise to obtain a letter from a veterinarian who can speak to your interests and knowledge of veterinary medicine.